JLeuze/Meteor-Slides/readme.txt

 == Upgrade Notice ==

-= 1.6 =
+= 1.5.5 =
-Meteor Slides 1.6 an updated translation.
+Meteor Slides 1.5.5 has been updated with theme conflict fixes and support for responsive images using srcset in WordPress 4.4.

-= 1.5.3 =
+= 1.5.4 =
-Meteor Slides 1.5.3 has been updated with theme conflict fixes, and includes new and updated translations.
+Meteor Slides 1.5.4 has an updated slideshow widget which uses the PHP 5 constructor for WordPress 4.3 compatibility.

 = 1.5.3 =
 Meteor Slides 1.5.3 has been updated with theme conflict fixes, and includes new and updated translations.